Contact structures, deformations and taut foliations: Anosov foliations

-Furthermore, the $S^1$-action induced by $\rho= \rho_t$ has either a finite orbit, an exceptional minimal set or it is minimal.
+Furthermore, the action on $S^1$ induced by $\rho= \rho_{t}$ either has a finite orbit, an exceptional minimal set or it is minimal.
 Note that the first case is ruled out since the Euler class is non-zero.
 If the action had an exceptional minimal set $K \subset S^1$, then the semi-proper leaves of the associated suspension foliation must have infinitely many ends by Duminy's Theorem (cf.\ \cite{CaCo}).
-Collapsing the intervals in the complement of $K$ would give a minimal ($C^0$)-action $\rho_{min}$ whose associated suspension foliation has a leaf with infinitely many ends.
-Furthermore, $\rho_{min}$ has the same bounded integral Euler class as $\rho$ and $\rho_{An} = \rho_{s}$.
-By \cite{Ghy0} the suspension foliation of a Fuchsian group only has leaves with 1 or 2 ends and thus the same holds for $\rho_{An}$, which is then in particular minimal.
-Thus $\rho_{min}$ is topologically conjugate to $\rho_{An}$, giving a contradiction to the fact that $\rho_{min}$ has leaves with infinitely many ends.
-It then follows that $\rho$ is topologically conjugate to $\rho_{An}$ by Lemma \ref{Matsumoto_Lemma}.
-Furthermore, $\rho$ is then actually smoothly conjugate to an Anosov representation by \cite{Ghy} and the openness of the the set $S_{An}$ follows.
+Moreover, since the actions are semi-conjugate, we conclude that the Anosov foliation given by the suspension of $\rho_{s}$ also has a leaf with infinitely many ends.
+But the weak stable foliation of an Anosov flow can have only leaves with $1$ or $2$ ends yielding a contradiction.
+Thus in fact $\rho$ itself must be minimal and hence again by Lemma \ref{Matsumoto_Lemma} it is topologically conjugate to $\rho_{s}$.
+Finally by Theorem \ref{Ghys_top} the representation $\rho = \rho_{t}$ is then smoothly conjugate to an (algebraic) Anosov representation and the openness of the set $S_{An}$ follows.

-We next show that $S_{An}$ is also closed.
-For this it suffices to show that the space of Anosov representations is itself $C^0$-closed.
-To this end let $\rho_n$ be a sequence of Anosov representations converging to $\rho$.
-Since $\rho_n$ is Anosov, it is conjugate to an embedding of a discrete subgroup in the $k$-fold cover $G_k$ of $\text{PSL}(2,\mathbb{R})$ by \cite{Ghy}, where $k$ is determined by the Euler class of the representation.
-The number of components of $\text{Rep}_{max}(\pi_1(\Sigma_g),G_k)$ is finite by \cite{Gol} and are distinguished by elements in $H^1(\pi_1(\Sigma_g), \mathbb{Z}_k)$.
-Furthermore, all representations in a fixed component with maximal Euler class project to Fuchsian representations in $\text{Rep}_{max}(\pi_1(\Sigma_g),G)$.
-By \cite{Mat} all Fuchsian representations are topologically conjugate and thus the same holds for each component of $\text{Rep}_{max}(\pi_1(\Sigma_g),G_k)$.
-It follows that the sequence $\rho_n$ contains only finitely many topological conjugacy classes, so after choosing a subsequence we may assume that